RWLPedal/music-pcbs/WhippoorwillFuzz/README.md

 If you'd like to just get started, you can go ahead and download the [gerber](https://github.com/RWLPedal/music-pcbs/raw/refs/heads/main/WhippoorwillFuzz/WhippoorwillFuzz.zip) for fabrication.

+Note that there are substantial differences in the layout between V1.0 and V1.1, although the circuit is the same.

 ## Bill of materials

 | References | Value  | Type                   | Notes            |